-In this paper we investigate the structure of the convergent quantization of the 1-shifted cotangent bundle $S$ of a smooth scheme $X$ over a perfect field of positive characteristic.
+In this paper, we investigate the structure of the convergent quantization of the 1-shifted cotangent bundle $S$ of a smooth scheme $X$ over a perfect field of positive characteristic.
 The quantization is an $E_2$-algebra over the Frobenius twist $S'$ of the 1-shifted cotangent bundle which restricted to the zero section $X'\ra S'$ is weakly $E_2$-Morita equivalent to the structure sheaf $\cO_{X'}$ of the Frobenius twist $X'$ of $X$.

-Explicitely, we show that the $(\infty,2)$-category of coherent (left-)modules over $\cO_{X'}$ is equivalent to the full subcategory of the $(\infty,2)$-category of coherent category of (left-)modules over the quantization restricted to the zero section are equivalent.
+Explicitly, we show that the $(\infty,2)$-category of coherent (left-)modules over $\cO_{X'}$ is equivalent to the full subcategory of the $(\infty,2)$-category of coherent (left-)modules over the quantization restricted to the zero section are equivalent.